Chart Color Schemes

 Scoresby is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Scoresby's dwelling structure, as per the latest Census, consisted of 96.4% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Melbourne metro's 83.4% houses and 16.7% other dwellings.
-Home ownership in Scoresby was at 35.3%, with mortgaged dwellings at 41.6% and rented ones at 23.1%.
-The median monthly mortgage repayment in the area was $2,023, higher than Melbourne metro's $2,000.
+Scoresby's dwelling structure, as per the latest Census, consisted of 96.4% houses and 3.5% other dwellings.
+In comparison, Melbourne metro had 83.4% houses and 16.7% other dwellings.
+Home ownership in Scoresby was 35.3%, similar to Melbourne metro's rate.
+Dwellings were either mortgaged (41.6%) or rented (23.1%).
+The median monthly mortgage repayment in Scoresby was $2,023, higher than Melbourne metro's average of $2,000.
 The median weekly rent figure for Scoresby was $406, compared to Melbourne metro's $400.
-Nationally, Scoresby's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.
+Nationally, Scoresby's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing